Geonkick-Synthesizer/geonkick/README.md

   - GPLv2 source code with CMake build system

 * Documentation
     - How to build and install from source
     - Some technical insights of how the synthesizer is working and is built
-      * User guide
+    - User guide
-      * FAQ
+    - FAQ
-      * Tutorial
-- Functional manual tests
+    - Tutorial
+* Testsing
-- Build and test on: Debian, Ubuntu, Fedora and KXStudio, AV Linux
+    - Build and test on Debian, Ubuntu, Fedora, KXStudio and AV Linux
+    - Test the LV2 plugin on listed distros in Ardour and QTractor, MusE
 * Logo design
   - Logo design to be used as an application icon

-Note: The realease version 1.0 will not provide install packages.
+Note: The release version 1.0 will not provide install packages.
       This will be added later after the release.

 #### Tests

 ##### Standalone

-* Debian 9.x  OK
+* Debian 9.x/64bit  [works]
-    - All depencecies were installed from repository.
+    - All dependences were installed from repository.
 Build and running works.
-* Ubuntu 18.10 OK
+* Ubuntu 18.10/64bit [works]
-    - All depencecies were installed from repository.
+    - All dependences were installed from repository.
 Build and running works.
+* Fedora 29 / 64 bit [works]
+    - All dependences were installed from repository.
+Build and running works.

 ##### LV2 Plugin

 * Debian 9.x
-    - Works in Ardour 5.12 built with Suil 0.10.x and Lilv that supports state change.
+    - Ardour 5.12 (built from source with Suil 0.10.x and Lilv that supports state change)
+       - works
+    - QTractor 0.9.3 (built from source Suil 0.10.x and Lilv that supports state change)
+        - works
-    - Works in QTracktor 0.9.3 built from source.
-The state of the plugin is not saved comparing to Ardour.
+        - isses: the state is not saved